Are You an Alcoholic? Genetic Testing for Alcoholism: One of a Set of Screening Tools

 In the early 2010s, perhaps a dozen total genetic tests for alcoholism risk existed.
 Others continue to be found.

-Would it not be wonderful and miraculous if we could develop gene splicing to cure and prevent alcoholism (and it was not expensive)?.
+Would it not be wonderful and miraculous if we could develop gene splicing to cure and prevent alcoholism?.
 I hope someday for that possibility.

 - Tolerance, indicated by ever-greater amounts of alcohol needed to feel drunk.